GlennNygard/map_generator/README.md

 ### Current shortcomings.

-There are some inefficiencies in the algorithm, especially with the size of the input set (which accounts for almost 150 different elements).
-Reducing this will dramatically decrease the amount of calculations needed to be done, and heavily reduce the likelihood of generations failing.
+There are some aspects that will slow down the algorithm, such as the size of the input set (which accounts for almost 150 different elements).
+Reducing this will dramatically decrease the amount of calculations needed to solve a given section of the map, and heavily reduce the likelihood of the generation process failing.

-Without reductions, expect generations to anywhere from 5-100+ seconds per map depending on hardware and map size.
+Without reductions, expect the generation to take anywhere from 5-100+ seconds per map depending on hardware and map size.

 While the memory concerns and layout during runtime is currently ok for the most part, there's still a lot that can be done here by reducing the space needed for various components and store them in a more efficient manner.